Inclusion & diversity when outsourcing talent

 7. Have a diverse interview panel

 This one’s pretty straight forward.
-With a diverse interview panel, you are more likely to hire a more diverse team of contract workers and freelancers.
+With a diverse interview panel, you are more likely to hire a more diverse team of freelancers.

 8. Review your interview questions and assessments